-It may be possible to end your tenancy immediately if the landlord accepts this (try to get their acceptance in writing) but you normally have to give your landlord the necessary notice.
+It is possible to end your tenancy immediately but only if the landlord accepts this.
+Try to get their acceptance in writing.

-Most tenancy agreements contain information about how and when your landlord can get access to the property, for example, if repairs are needed.
-You are entitled to be given reasonable notice of this.
+You must give your landlord can get access to the property if repairs are needed.
+Your landlord must give you reasonable notice of this.

 If your landlord or someone acting on their behalf harasses you or tries to make life difficult for you in your home, they may be committing a criminal offence.

 Get advice if your landlord or someone acting on their behalf is harassing you.

 Use Shelter's directory to find face-to-face advice in your local area.

 As long as the correct procedure is followed, tenants can be evicted if they don't follow the rules of their tenancy.